 }

-We add a new file called ‘ESP_Utils_mDNS.hpp’ that contains
+Add a new file called ‘ESP_Utils_mDNS.hpp’ containing:

 void InitMDNS()